- I’m interested in starting a new group. What do I have to do?

 - My group owns equipment or costumes that are vital to the activities of my organization.
 Is there any storage space on campus?

-The UOC, or the Undergraduate Organizations Committee, is a student-run sub-committee of the Yale College Council and is the main source of funding for undergraduate organizations on campus.
-The UOC also manages a Capital Equipment program, through which undergraduate organizations can borrow speakers, mics, tables, and other equipment.
+The UOFC, or the Undergraduate Organizations Funding Committee, is a student-run sub-committee of the Yale College Council and is the main source of funding for undergraduate organizations on campus.
+The UOFC also manages a Capital Equipment program, through which undergraduate organizations can borrow speakers, mics, tables, and other equipment.

 The Yale College Dean’s Office, specifically the Office of Student Affairs, oversees all registered undergraduate organizations on campus.
 The YCDO sets undergraduate organization policies, manages registration of undergraduate organizations, and facilitates access to the privileges of registration.
 Additionally, the Office of Student Affairs oversees the onboarding process, student organization leader training, and group discipline.